manferlo81/foreach-prop/README.md

 ### map

-*similar to* `Array.prototype.map`*.
+*Similar to* `Array.prototype.map`*.
 It executes the provided callback function for every key-value-pair in the object and returns a new object.*

 ```typescript
 map(object, function callback(value, key, ...extra) => any, ...extra): object;